Portugal SPACE // Our Mission

 b) supporting the success of Space Rider by targeting, above all, the vehicle’s exploitation by bringing in non-space sectors such as the pharma industry to foster research and development of products in a microgravity environment, thus leading space into a new era of commercialisation [Programmes(s): Space Rider].

 The challenge is to develop creative and novel business plans and implement simple innovative solutions.

 We now have new players emerging in the ecosystem, that look for and implement new economic models, that are no longer merely dependent on public funding.

 The expansion of the ecosystems and the ever-increasing involvement of new private and public players in space activities, open the path for significant economic disruptions.
 Increasing competition between players has driven the sector forward, while on the other hand, it is fostered by cost-effectiveness solutions.
 This rising trend will accentuate the sharp competition but is also promoting an increase in investments in the sector.
 And the more significant the investments become, the higher will be the democratisation of Space.

 As new players and trends redesign the ecosystem’s composition, the business will have three fundamentals focus areas: revenues, sustainability and guarantee that the customer needs – individual citizens in the case of public fund – for space services are unquestionably met.
 In brief terms, the business model must be sustainable.

 Portugal Space was therefore born to take a different approach.
-The Portuguese Space Agency is a modern, agile and visionary organisation working as a business development unit, promoter and enabler of space activities for the entire Portuguese ecosystem.
+The Portuguese Space Agency works as a business development unit, promoter and enabler of space activities for the entire Portuguese ecosystem.